Clinical COVID-19 (Coronavirus Disease 2019)

 The Wisconsin Department of Health Services set guidelines for specimen types acceptable for testing at Wisconsin public health laboratories.
 We will test patients that meet one or more of the criteria below.
 We encourage labs to use in-house testing whenever possible.
 Patients that do not meet the high priority testing criteria below may still warrant testing at another facility.
 For additional information of testing guidance see the Wisconsin Health Alert Network communications here.

-Patients tested by WSLH: Printable handout
+Patients tested for COVID-19 by WSLH: Printable handout

 - Public Health Investigations as directed by state or local public health